ASteinheiser/ts-real-time-online-game-template/README.md

 A _highly opinionated_ template for creating real-time, online games using [TypeScript](https://www.typescriptlang.org/)!
 Quickly create mmo-style games using [React](https://react.dev/) + [Phaser](https://phaser.io/) for rendering, [Colyseus](https://colyseus.io/) for websockets, [Electron](https://www.electronjs.org/) for native builds, and [SST](https://sst.dev/) ([IaC](https://en.wikipedia.org/wiki/Infrastructure_as_code)) for deployment!
 Also has support for [Progressive Web Apps](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) (PWA).
 Oh, and lots and lots of [Vite](https://vite.dev/) for builds and testing!

+#### Comes with 3 apps:

+- `electron`: Frontend rendering for the game written in TypeScript using Electron, React, Phaser, Colyseus and GraphQL.
+When built, compiles an executable that runs a version of Chromium to render the game.
+- `game-server`: Backend server that handles the game state and data via WebSockets and GraphQL.
+Written in TypeScript with Colyseus, Express and [Apollo GraphQL](https://www.apollographql.com/docs).
+- `web`: Static webpage that can serve as a marketing site, homepage, wiki, roadmap, devlog, etc. Written in Typescript with React and GraphQL.

+#### And 4 packages:

+- `core-game`: Main logic for the game.
+Shareable for server use as well as client-side prediction ([CSP](https://en.wikipedia.org/wiki/Client-side_prediction))
+- `ui`: Shared Tailwindcss theme and Shadcn/ui components
+- `typescript-config`: Shared TypeScript configs
+- `eslint-config`: Shared ESlint configs

 ## Developer Quickstart

 If you are familiar with Node.js and `pnpm`, you can skip to [Useful Commands](#useful-commands) or quickly start development with: